-If you are unsure as to whether a potential conflict of interest may arise, please liaise with your line manager or the Group Legal team.
+For any potential conflict of interest which may arise, please disclose this to the Group Legal team.

-Please see our Whistleblowing Procedure (Chapter 9) for further guidance on reporting serious concerns.
+Please see our Whistleblowing Procedure (for further guidance on reporting serious concerns.

 06 INSIDE DEALING AND MARKET ABUSE

 In the course of our work at SEGRO we may have access to 'inside information'.
 Employees must not deal on the basis of inside information or engage in any form of market abuse.
 Dealing in, encouraging dealing in, and disclosing information about securities on the basis of inside information can carry both criminal and civil penalties in the UK and elsewhere.
 It is therefore extremely important to understand what constitutes inside information so we can be sure to keep it confidential.